Limit distributions of branching Markov chains: Introduction

-The interesting case is the one where we have a compactification $\ol \Xs$ of the state space with separable boundary $\partial \Xs = \ol\Xs \setminus \Xs$.
-What we want is its compatibility with the Markov chain $\Xb = (X_0\,,X_1\,,\dots)$ in the sense that $X_n$ converges almost surely to a $\partial \Xs$-valued random variable $X_{\infty}$ for any starting point $x \in \Xs\,$.
-With the associated limit distributions $\ka_x\,$, the boundary is a stationary space.
-Under the uniform $L \log L$ moment condition, our main Theorem \ref{thm:kconv} first proves almost sure weak* convergence of the normalised random measures $\frac{1}{\rho^n}\, \ka_{M_n}$ to a positive Borel measure $\kb_{\Mb}\,$.
-A strengthening is to require \emph{Dirichlet regularity} of the compactification, which means that every continous function on $\partial \Xs$ has a continuous continuation to $\ol\Xs$ which is $P$-harmonic in $\Xs$.
-In this case, Theorem \ref{thm:kconv} proves that with probability 1, the random measures $\frac{1}{\rho^n}\, M_n$ themselves converge (weak*) to $\kb_{\Mb}\,$.
-One deduces (Theorem \ref{thm:emp}) that the random probability measures $\frac{1}{\|M_n\|}\, \ka_{M_n}$ also coverge almost surely to a probability measure.
-In case of Dirichlet regularity, the sequence of empirical distributions \eqref{eq:empdis} converges almost surely to that random probability measure on the boundary -- our primary goal.
+A particularly interesting case is the one where we have a compactification $\ol \Xs$ of the state space with separable boundary $\partial \Xs = \ol\Xs \setminus \Xs$.
+What we want is its compatibility with the underlying Markov chain $\Xb = (X_0\,,X_1\,,\dots)$ in the sense that $X_n$ converges almost surely to a $\partial \Xs$-valued random variable $X_{\infty}$ for any starting point $x \in \Xs\,$.
+Endowed with the associated limit distributions $\ka_x\,$, the boundary is a stationary space.
+Our main Theorem \ref{thm:kconv} states almost sure weak* convergence of the normalised random measures $\frac{1}{\rho^n}\, \ka_{M_n}$ to a positive Borel measure $\kb_{\Mb}$ under the uniform $L \log L$ moment condition.
+Further, assume that the compactification is \emph{Dirichlet regular,} which means that every continuous function on $\partial \Xs$ has a continuous continuation to $\ol\Xs$ which is $P$-harmonic in $\Xs$.
+In this situation, the random measures $\frac{1}{\rho^n}\, M_n$ themselves converge (weak*) to $\kb_{\Mb}$ almost surely.
+As a consequence, we obtain in Theorem \ref{thm:emp} that the random probability measures $\frac{1}{\|M_n\|}\, \ka_{M_n}$ also converge almost surely.
+In particular, in the case of Dirichlet regularity, the sequence of empirical distributions \eqref{eq:empdis} converges almost surely to a random probability measure on the boundary -- our primary goal.

-In the last parts of Section \ref{sec:tc}, we review geometric, resp. algebraic adaptedness conditions of the transition probabilties of $(X_n)$ to a given graph or group structure of the state space, in which case we speak of a \emph{random walk.} Then we recall a few typical compactifications and explain how theorems \ref{thm:kconv} and \ref{thm:emp} apply.
+In the last parts of Section \ref{sec:tc}, we review geometric, resp. algebraic adaptedness conditions of the transition probabilities of the underlying chain $(X_n)$ to a given graph or group structure of the state space, in which case we speak of a \emph{random walk.} Then we recall a few typical compactifications and explain how theorems \ref{thm:kconv} and \ref{thm:emp} apply.